Knee pain is a common issue for many people.

 So, when walking if the body can’t find sufficient movement in your ankle and hip joints, it will have to try and find it with another joint – such as the knee.

 But once your hip and ankles become more mobile, the knee will be much more stable.

-Simple exercises for hikers knee
+Simple exercises for knee pain

 Here’s a super simple routine to start mobilising the hip and ankle and strengthening the glutes.

 - Do 10 ankle circles both clockwise and counterclockwise each side

 - Do 10 90/90 hip stretches

 - Do 10 side lying hip abductions each side

 - Hold the pigeon pose for 20 seconds each side